matrix-org/synapse/docs/development/reviews.md

 Performing a review
 -------------------

-Team members should do the following when reviewing:
+To communicate to the rest of the team the status of each pull request, team members should do the following:

-* Assigning themselves to the pull request;
+* Assign themselves to the pull request (they should be left assigned to the pull request until it is merged, closed, or are no longer the reviewer);
-* Review the pull request;
+* Review the pull request by leaving comments, questions, and suggestions;
-* Marking the pull request appropriately (as needing changes or accepted).
+* Mark the pull request appropriately (as needing changes or accepted).

 If you are unsure about a particular part of the pull request (or are not confident in your understanding of part of the code) then ask questions or request review